This Course uses a holistic framework to explore the reasons why appropriate nutrition and hydration in palliative care is important.

-The broad nutritional needs of the person approaching end of life are addressed, and practical suggestions for how health professionals can accurately assess and manage these needs are provided.
+The broad nutritional needs of the person approaching the end of life are addressed, along with practical suggestions for how health professionals can accurately assess and provide for these needs.

 Decisions in relation to the nutritional and hydration needs of a person can then be made together with the person approaching end of life, their caregiver and other members of the interdisciplinary healthcare team.

 The purpose of this Course is to reinforce a range of key considerations relating to nutrition and hydration when a person requires palliative care.

 - State the major tenet of palliative care and how this relates to nutrition and hydration.

 - Describe the assessment of a person for nutrition and hydration requirements, clearly differentiating between malnutrition and dehydration, and hunger and thirst.

 - Describe practical ways to ensure appropriate and timely nutrition and hydration are administered to a person at the end of life.

 This Course is relevant to registered nurses and other healthcare professionals, especially those working in palliative care, aged care and community settings.